kiowa-scott-hurley/kokebok/README.md

 This git pages is a copy of [Nyum](https://github.com/doersino/nyum) which I think is lovely and easy to set up.

-You can find a recipe template in _templates for when you forget where everything is.
+You can find a recipe template in recipe.template for when you forget where everything is.

 Licensing info from original repo is intact here.